Certified Incredible Years® Trainers

 (Trainer) Parent Program, Dina Program, Teacher Program

-She has held her current post with Powys THB since 2005 and before that worked for many years as an Educational Psychologist both in Powys and in England.
-Her doctoral work involved the development of solution focused, collaborative consultation groups for teachers.
+Prior to being involved with IY programmes Sue worked for many years as an Educational Psychologist both in Wales and in England.
+Her doctoral work involved the development of solution-focused, collaborative consultation groups for teachers

 Parent Programs (Baby, Toddler/Preschool, Home Coaching, Autism) Siri Gammelsaeter

 (Trainer) Parent Program (Toddler/Preschool), (Mentor) Peer Coach Training Program

 Clinical child psychologist.
 Leader of the team working with The Incredible Years Program in the Child and Adolescent Psychiatric Outpatient Clinic In Trondheim, Norway.
 She is a certified group leader in the parent program, and has worked with parent groups since 2000.
 She has worked with Dr. Moerch as a supervisor for the parent group leaders in the Norwegian research trial.
 She has now started her training as a group leader in the Dinosaur treatment program for children.
 Her earlier work experience is as a school psychologist and as a clinical psychologist in the psychiatric outpatient clinic for children and in different Childrens hospitals (somatic wards).

 Parent Program (Toddler/Preschool, School Age), Peer Coach Training Peter Loft

 (Trainer) Parent Program (Toddler/Preschool, School Age, Advance), Dina Small Group Treatment, Teacher Classroom Management, and Classroom Dina Programs